 If a person genuinely repents for their past sins and sincerely trusts in Jesus Christ for eternal salvation (i.e., becomes a true Christian, not just a Christian in name only), does their nature change?
 [Note: For purposes of this article, a person’s nature refers to the fundamental character of that person.]

-The verse of scripture that seems to most succinctly answer this question is 2 Corinthians 5:17.
-This verse states, “[I]f anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
+The scripture that seems to most succinctly answer this question is 2 Corinthians 5:17, which states, “[I]f anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.
 With specific regard to 2 Corinthians 5:17, note that some Bible translations use the term “creature,” rather than “creation.”]

 In addressing the significance of 2 Corinthians 5:17, Peter Pett’s Commentary on the Bible provides what we consider to be the basic changes in the nature of a person after that person becomes a true Christian.
 According to Pett,

 [I]f any man is in Christ he is a new creature, newly created in Christ.
 When a man is ‘in Christ’ through his response to the word of the cross, everything is changed for him.
 All the old things, his old life, his old ambitions, his old aims, are passed away.
 He is a transformed person.
 His whole life has become new.
 He is a new creation.
 He lives only for Christ, and as it were allows Christ to live out His life through him (2 Corinthians 5:15).
 He is born anew of the Spirit (John 3:5-6), and made a partaker of the divine nature (2 Peter 1:4).